How Long Does A Chicken Salad Last In The Fridge?

 Reheating Chicken Salad

-1. Microwave: Pop your chicken salad in a microwave-safe dish.
-Cover it with a microwave-safe lid or plastic wrap to keep it moist.
-Heat on medium for 1-2 minutes, giving it a stir halfway through to make sure it heats evenly.
+1. Microwave: Place the chicken salad (or just the chicken) in a microwave-safe dish.
+Cover it with a microwave-safe lid or a damp paper towel to keep it moist.
+Heat on medium in short bursts, stirring or checking every 30 seconds until it's evenly warm.

 2. Stovetop: Grab a non-stick skillet or saucepan.
 Add a splash of water or broth to keep it from sticking.
 Warm it over medium-low heat, stirring now and then until it's hot.

 3. Oven: Preheat your oven to 350°F (175°C).
-Put the chicken salad in an oven-safe dish and cover it with foil.
+Put the chicken in an oven-safe dish, add a splash of water or chicken broth, and cover it with foil.
 Heat for 10-15 minutes, or until it's nice and warm.

 Reheating Method Time